agentic-earth/constellation/README.md

 ![Dagster-Design-Diagram](High-Level-Design.png)

-### **Microservices Composition**
+## **Microservices Composition**

 1. **Core Backend Microservice**

   - **Role**: Acts as the backbone of Constellation, this microservice provides data persistence, and facilitates interactions between other microservices as well as the front-end of our application.
   - **Responsibilities**:
     - Stores datasets, models, and user-created pipelines.
-    - Allows for data retrieval from supabase backend
+    - Allows for data retrieval from Supabase backend.
-    - Manages interactions between the Dagster, LLM, and Model Hosting Microservice
+    - Manages interactions between the Dagster, LLM, and Model Hosting Microservice.

 2. **Model Hosting Microservice**

   - **Role**: Leverages the Modal Cloud compute platform to facilitate the containerization and deployment of machine learning models.
   - **Responsibilities**:
     - Model containerization and versioning.
     - Deployment of inference endpoints.